 Have two paid, trained coders watch the same video clips and, for each clip, tally the number of nods, headshakes, smiles, laughs, yawns, frowns, biting of the lips, downward gazes, self-touches, fidgets, emphatic gestures, and weak gestures the teachers made.
 Have the two raters also indicate the teacher’s symmetry and body posture.

-Physical Attractiveness
+Physical attractiveness

 To account for attractiveness effects, have two female raters judge the physical attractiveness of each teacher based on a 5-point Likert scale (1 = not at all; 5 = very) based on a single photo of each teacher taken from the video.